syr0s/mysql-countries-languages/README.md

 ## Settings on the host
-Please make sure that the `locales` on your host is set to `C.UTF-8`.
+Please make sure that the `locales` on your host is set set to `C.UTF-8`.
 Otherwise the inserting of the russian values, as well as the special characters, will fail.